initia-labs/opinit-bots/executor/README.md

   // L2 starts from the last submitted output l2 block number + 1 before L2StartHeight.
   // L1 starts from the block number of the output tx + 1
   "l2_start_height": 0,
-  // BatchStartWithL2Height is the flag to start the batch same with the l2 height.
-  // If the latest height stored in the db is not 0, this config is ignored.
-  // If it is true, the batch will start from the last submitted output l2 block number + 1.
-  "batch_start_with_l2_height": false,
   // StartBatchHeight is the height to start the batch.
 If it is 0, it will start from the latest height.
   // If the latest height stored in the db is not 0, this config is ignored.
   "batch_start_height": 0